Start here: 21 steps to set up your company and close your round.

 No investor wants to be in a position where they contributed their £100K of a £300K funding round only to find they were the only one, now the company has insufficient money to deliver on its goals, and they’re at risk of losing their investment.
 So a chicken and egg game sometimes gets played here, with investors waiting for others to make their deposits first.
 Hopefully that won’t happen to you, but if it looks like some investors are hanging out, or you’re waiting for the first deposit, then get on the phone, hustle!

-15: Have a board meeting with Board Minutes approving the funding round
+14: Have a board meeting to approve the funding round

 The next step is to have a Board meeting (with your existing Board of Directors, not yet any new directors who may join the board once the deal closes) to sign off the change to the Articles, the Shareholder Agreement, and the issue of new shares.
 You’ll probably need a 75% super majority vote for this, because you’re making a change to the company’s Articles.